mwolson/transform-jest-deps/README.md

 require('z'); require('y')
 ```

+## Options

+In addition to the [options supported by falafel](https://github.com/substack/node-falafel#custom-parser), we support:

+- `ignoreTryCatch`: Ignore require statements in try/catch blocks

-[Options can be passed to falafel](https://github.com/substack/node-falafel#custom-parser) by using an object as the
-second argument.  if this is done, pass the transform function as the 3rd argument.
+Options may be passed by using an object as the second argument.
+If this is done, pass the transform function as the
+3rd argument.

+## API

+### src = transformJestDeps(src, tranformFunction);

+### src = transformJestDeps(src, options, tranformFunction);

+Example using options to parse ES6 and JSX:

 ```js
 var acorn = require('acorn-jsx');